larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 the IESG.
 As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
 In Working Group communication, moderator team intervention is especially suboptimal.
-Working Group chairs should not allow matters to escalate to that point.
+Working Group chairs should not allow matters to reach that point.

 Moderators are responsible for establishing processes to address moderation needs across all IETF fora, both present and